Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Lions stats and trends

-- The Lions have been underdogs by 3 points or more three times this season and have covered the spread twice.
+- This season, the Lions have two ATS wins in three games as an underdog of 2.5 points or more.

-- Detroit's games this season have hit the over on two of three set point totals (66.7%).
+- Detroit's games this year have gone over the point total two times in three opportunities (66.7%).

-- The Lions have three giveaways this season, while the Bears have four takeaways.
+- The Lions have turned the ball over three times, one fewer times than the Bears have forced turnovers (4).

 Home and road insights